harness/developer-hub/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs.md

 # sidebar_position: 10
 ---

-This topic explains how to install delegates with custom certificates.
+This topic explains how to install Kubernetes and Docker delegates with custom certificates.
 There are two aspects of custom certificates:
 1. A certificate for the delegate Java process, which makes connections to external systems.
 2. A certificate for the OS itself.
 With this certificate, if another process, such as a shell script, is spawned, it can access custom certificates.